pivotal/docs-tap/tap-gui/plugins/sa-tap-gui.hbs.md

 After installing and configuring the Supply Chain Choreographer GUI plug-in, there is no additional configuration needed for the Security Analysis plug-in.

-The Security Analysis plug-in is part of the Tanzu Application Platform View profile.
+The Security Analysis plug-in is part of the Tanzu Application Platform Full and View profiles.

 ## <a id="accessing"></a> Accessing the plug-in